-Systems Administration & Maintenance Target Actual 2019 Actual 2020 Actual 2021 Actual 2022 Overall Customer Service Satisfaction (%) 75 87 88 85 84 Service level agreement (SLA) commitments fulfilled (%) 90 78 82 80 79 Local network, storage, server, and telephony resource uptime (%) 96 98 99 99 99
+Systems Administration & Maintenance Target Actual Actual Actual Actual Systems Administration & Maintenance rarget 2019 2020 2021 2022 Overall Customer Service Satisfaction (%) 75 87 88 85 84 Service level agreement (SLA) commitments fulfilled (%) 90 78 82 80 79 Local network, storage, server, and telephony 96 98 99 99 99 resource uptime (%)

 The mission of the Legal Department is three-fold: a) to advance and protect the City's interests within the parameters prescribed by law; b) to vigorously, justly, and efficiently prosecute those who commit crimes in Lynnwood; and c) to provide adept legal representation to Lynnwood's indigent defendants.

-6 All legal services are provided by contracts with private law firms.
+All legal services are provided by contracts with private law firms.